NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Referral-Payload.page.md

 *  They **should** populate *Location.address.name* when there is a property name
 *  They **should** populate *Location.address.text* with a text representation of the full address (including the address name), with each line separated by a comma

-When a BaRS Responder processes information in a Location resource:
+When a the Receiver processes information in a Location resource:

 *  They **should** consume and populate **all** address fields sent, into their system
-*  They **must** display **all** address fields sent by the Requester
+*  They **must** display **all** address fields sent by the Sender

 ### CarePlan Resource
 The CarePlan resource is used in a Validation Request to communicate the Sender's triage outcome and any associated clinical information, based on the assessment performed by the Sender.
 The Receiver will utilise the detail in this resource to review what the previous assessment ascertained about the patient, and to inform any subsequent action.

 Primarily, *careplan.activity* is the section which holds this information, whether it be coded or free text.
 The *careplan.activity.outcomeCodeableConcept*  supports the transmission of AMPDS and Pathways coded outcomes and the clinical narrative.
-The element guidance for this resource below goes into the specific detail but, the Requester **must** include the following:
+The element guidance for this resource below goes into the specific detail but, the Sender **must** include the following:
 *  The selected AMPDS dispatch code and triage summary, or
 *  The Pathways, Symptom Group (SG),  Symptom Discriminator (SD) and Disposition (DX) codes, along with the Pathways consultation summary.
 *  Further clinical narrative, provided outside of the AMPDS or Pathways assessment, can also be included under this element using 'text'